-As we grow in Rotary to become better Rotarians and better citizens, our fellowship and service will increase, our family and community life will be more fruitful, and our businesses and society as a whole will improve.
-Then everyone will be happier than ever before. $(\rightarrow p41)$
+As we grow in Rotary to become better Rotarians and better citizens, our fellowship and service will increase, our family and community life will be more fruitful, and society as a whole will improve.
+Then everyone will be happier than ever before.